VS Code Dev Container High IO: Detailed executeInWSL Configuration and Root Cause Analysis

-Using VS Code Built-in Tools for Confirmation
+Verifying with VS Code Built‑in Tools

 Root Cause Analysis